PitchforkAssistant/devvit-flair-assistant/redditwiki.md

 The ``{{mod}}`` placeholder is populated first to prevent crafted inputs from revealing the identity of the moderator that triggered the action.
 The rest are populated in no particular order.

 Any placeholders that are not applicable to the post are replaced with an empty string (ie. removed).
+Note that values are based on the values of the post at the time the flair was set, meaning they will not reflect any changes made to the post (such as editing flairs) by the bot.

 Below is a list of all supported placeholders: